jackyzha0/quartz/content/Seedlings/Writing with Outlines.md

 ---
 title: Write with Outlines
-summary: Learning how to write with brevity (short-form), how to write long-form, how to use gesticulation.
-Looking for ways to streamline producing written content.
+summary: "Learning how to write with brevity (short-form), how to write long-form, how to use gesticulation.
+Looking for ways to streamline producing written content."
-tags:
+tags: [learning, writing]
-  - learning
-  - writing
 compartir: true
-lastmod: 2023-10-02
+updated: 2023-10-02
 enableToc: true
 category: Seedlings
 ---
 Learning how to write with brevity (short-form), how to write long-form, how to use gesticulation.
 Looking for ways to streamline producing written content.

 ## Questions to Be Answered by Post